Woman charged after allegedly breaking kitten's neck

 Court records say that Burnam "had squeezed the kitten while giving it a bath in order to cause a bowel movement."

-The veterinarian at Advanced Pet Care of Clear Lake said the kitten's small intestine was outside of its body.
+The veterinarian said the kitten's small intestine was outside of its body.

 When Burnam learned that she could not afford the fees, she allegedly left the clinic with the kitten and shortly after returned with the dead kitten wrapped in a blanket.